jonnonz1/nz-statute-book/acts/public/1987/conservation-act-1987.md

 (4) In this section, authorisation means an authorisation given under section 26ZJA(4) or (5).

 ### 26ZJA Director-General may declare spawning area
-(1) The Director-General may, by notice in the Gazette, declare an area to be a spawning area if the Director-General has reasonable grounds to believe that the area—
+(1) The Director-General may, by notice, declare an area to be a spawning area if the Director-General has reasonable grounds to believe that the area—
   (a) is being used for the spawning of freshwater fish; or (b) is suitable for the spawning of freshwater fish.
 (2) Without limiting subsection (1), the Director-General may make a notice declaring a spawning area under that subsection on the recommendation of the New Zealand Fish and Game Council in relation to the spawning of sports fish in the area.
 (3) A person must not carry out an activity in a declared spawning area that disturbs or is reasonably likely to disturb the area unless—
   (a) the Director-General has given authorisation under subsection (4) or (5) for the activity to be carried out; and (b) the person complies with any conditions or restrictions specified in the authorisation.
-(4) The Director-General may, by notice in the Gazette, give authorisation for a specified activity to be carried out in a declared spawning area that disturbs or is reasonably likely to disturb the area, if the Director-General is satisfied that—
+(4) The Director-General may, by notice, give authorisation for a specified activity to be carried out in a declared spawning area that disturbs or is reasonably likely to disturb the area, if the Director-General is satisfied that—
   (a) the activity would have no more than a minor effect on the suitability of the area for the spawning of freshwater fish; or
   (b) the activity is necessary for the restoration of the area; or (c) the purpose of the activity outweighs any adverse effect it may have on the spawning of freshwater fish in the area.